 The use of devices such as the GymAware not only give you crucial feedback, they are the way to ensure that you are training the appropriate traits and will thus see the desired outcomes of training.
 Additionally, the GymAware will capture and collect all of the data for you.
 As a function of the reports, the GymAware can also give you a predicted 1RM for any given day.
 With this already done and accounted for, it enables you to examine trends in the loads lifted at the various velocity zones over time to assess progress.
 Some people get lucky and get the results they desire, I’d always rather be right than lucky.

-For more information on Velocity Based Training, checkout this YouTube video
+For more information on Velocity Based Training, checkout my free webinar.

 1. Bondarchuk AP.
 Olympian Manual for Strength & Size.
 USA: Ultimate Athlete Concepts, 2014.